Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 <br id="large-plants">

 **Leaves and larger plants** can use small amounts of dithering on the branches mixed in with a slightly increased usage of antialiasing and/or added colors.
-With thicker plants like cacti or bamboo, don’t use any dithering and upscale conventionally.
+With thicker plants like cacti or bamboo, don't use any dithering and upscale conventionally.

 <img src="/images/pages/textures/classicfaithful/35.png" alt="larger plant textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 35:</b> Examples of larger plants.
 Note the lack of any blending method on stalks and stems.</i></p>

 <br id="foliage">

 **Flowers and other foliage** can use dithering more heavily than leaves or stalks.
-Similar to rocky stones, ensure that flowers have a defined shape and don’t overly blend into the stems or leaves, and depending on the flower type either dither or antialias.
+Similar to rocky stones, ensure that flowers have a defined shape and don't overly blend into the stems or leaves, and depending on the flower type either dither or antialias.
 For plant stems, antialias heavily and thin them out.
 Vines should be evenly conventionally dithered throughout the entire texture, and use heavy amounts of antialiasing in addition.

 <img src="/images/pages/textures/classicfaithful/36.png" alt="foliage textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 36:</b> Examples of general foliage.
 Note the usage of dithering on the vines and on certain flowers, and how the flower stems were thinned out.</i></p>

 <br id="grass-fungi">

 **Grassy textures and certain fungi** should use a "jumble" or "scramble" filter if your editing program has that, with a few edits to fix mixels and other visual issues.
-If it doesn’t, manually dither it to give it a coarse texture.
+If it doesn't, manually dither it to give it a coarse texture.
 Keep the palette as close to vanilla as possible to preserve the contrast, sometimes you may want to use additional effects and index it back to the vanilla palette.

 <img src="/images/pages/textures/classicfaithful/37.png" alt="grassy textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 37:</b> Examples of grassy textures.
 Note the usage of patchy dithering.</i></p>